 HOA Board Members

-Usually, individual homeowners who serve on HOA Boards are hard-working and well-meaning volunteers.
+Usually, individual homeowners who serve on community boards are hard-working and well-meaning volunteers.
 They’re genuinely trying to create, maintain or re-create a great community for all homeowners.

-Occasionally, problems are caused by an individual or group of board member who are out of line.
+Occasionally, problems are caused by an individual or a group of board members who are out of line.

 Resolving Issues with an HOA